There is no denying that Toronto is one of Canada’s best places to live. The real estate market is doing well; we share the facts below.

-Phase two also called the prelaunch, is where word gets to platinum real estate agents and VIP brokers who have often previously worked with the builder.
-Their clients claim more units, which is why you should engage a realtor.
+In phase two, also called the prelaunch, word gets to platinum real estate agents and VIP brokers who have often previously worked with the builder.
+Their clients claim more units, so you should engage a realtor.

 The next phase is on a first-come, first-served basis.
 VIP agents with firsthand information from the previous steps get the best deals.

 What is left is then disclosed to the public for them to submit applications.
 The price is also slightly higher in this last phase.